dd32/td-gh-ex/README.txt

 == Changelog ==

+= 1.1.2 =

+** Add the blog page template and manage layout through customizer.
+** Add the Options to exclude category post in blog page.
+** Fixed the cart widget section style.
+** Manage the header email and phone display without enable or disable the ticker.
+** Fixed the style of wishlist background color in left and right category section.

 = 1.1.1 =
 ** Change the header image name to header logo.
 ** Fixed the style of price tag and home page category alignment section section.